viamrobotics/docs/docs/viam/_index.md

 - [Services](/services) like computer vision, motion planning, SLAM
 - Cloud applications like [Fleet Management](/manage/fleet-management), [Data Management](/manage/data-management)

-You can see the Viam API specification, on [GitHub](https://github.com/viamrobotics/api).
+You can see the Viam API specification on [GitHub](https://github.com/viamrobotics/api).

 ### Network flexibility